 Because we have so many Members, we can’t change these Terms for any one Member or group.

-38. Further Actions
+41. Further Actions

 You’ll provide all documents and take any actions necessary to meet your obligations under these Terms.

-39. Notification of Security Breach
+42. Notification of Security Incident

-41. Entire Agreement
+45. Entire Agreement

 Congratulations!
 You’ve reached the end.
-Thanks for taking the time to learn about MailChimp’s policies.

 Updated October 17th, 2023 and effective as of November 16th, 2023.